 The southernmost area of the dive is the deepest and here you'll find the largest sunken boulders that typify scuba diving in the Similans.
 These deeper, more isolated boulders resting on the sandy sea bed have smooth, clean surfaces with little coral growth, save for a few clinging dark green branching cup corals.
 Look on the sand to see the occasional blue-spotted Kuhl's stingray as it hurriedly darts away from you.
 Black-spot garden eels can also be seen here.
 By the southwest corner of island 5 is the wreck of a Taiwanese fishing boat, 'The Tuna Wreck', sunk by the national park in 2003 and sitting between 26 and 40 metres.

 Most of the splashes of colour are provided by the clown triggerfish as it explores the rocks.
 Batfish are normally in evidence along with emperor angelfish.
 You may spot a solitary great barracuda out in the blue away from the reef as well as schools of yellowfin goatfish that add yet more colour.

 Moving shallower and further north, the rocks are alive with soft corals and sea whips.
-You'll notice plenty of sea stars, urchins and sea cucumbers as you come to the sloping reef at around 20m.
+Divers will notice plenty of sea stars, urchins and sea cucumbers as you come to the sloping reef at around 20m.
 The reef is home to schooling bannerfish, moorish idols, trumpetfish and dogfaced pufferfish.
 Oriental sweetlips are often seen resting under the table corals.
 Checkered snapper and blue lined snapper are common, as are bicolour parrotfish, wrasse and fusiliers.

 Further on you come to a series of small structures set up by the national park in 2005 as a memorial of the tsunami.
 They are set in about 10m depth, just as the flat sand starts to slope down.
 There also a couple of small statues of mermaids in this same area, which is often used for night dives.